henrikau/i3ds-framework-cpp/README.md

 * ZMQ libraries
 * Boost framework (program options and unit test)
 * SWIG and Python development files for optional Python binding
+* OpenCV development files for some of the tools
 * asn1scc: https://confluence.code.sintef.no/display/I3DS/ASN.1+compiler

+On Ubuntu 16.04, the packages you should need are:
+* build-essential
+* cmake
+* antlr3
+* fsharp
+* libzmq3-dev
+* libboost-dev
+* libboost-test-dev
+* libboost-log-dev
+* libboost-program-options-dev
+* swig
+* python-dev
+* opencv
+* libopencv-dev

 To build and install the framework with CMake do the following: